artcuddy/project5-foodsnap-backend/README.md

     - Storage of images in the cloud
 - Django Filter
     - To filter the data
+- PyJWT
+    - Python library which allows you to encode and decode JSON Web Tokens
+- psycopg
+    - Psycopg is the most popular PostgreSQL database adapter for Python
 - Pillow
     - Image processing capabilities
 - Django Resized